-Lake Erie College of Osteopathic Medicine Offers the Best Choices to Earn Your Medical, Pharmacy or Dental Degree
+Lake Erie College of Osteopathic Medicine Offers the Best Choices to Earn Your Medical, Pharmacy, Dental or Masters Degree

-LECOM Offers a Choice of Campuses in Pennsylvania and Florida
+LECOM Offers a Choice of Campuses in Pennsylvania, Florida and New York

-LECOM is a private college with its main campus in Erie, PA, with an additional location, LECOM at Seton Hill, in Greensburg, PA; and LECOM Bradenton, a branch campus in Bradenton, Florida.
+LECOM is a private college with its main campus in Erie, PA, with an additional location, LECOM at Seton Hill, in Greensburg, PA; LECOM at Elmira, in Elmira, NY and LECOM Bradenton, a branch campus in Bradenton, Florida.
 The nation has a growing demand for new doctors, dentists and pharmacists, and LECOM’s mission is to prepare health care professionals trained in the osteopathic tradition of competent and compassionate, whole-person primary care.

 - LECOM offers ground-breaking new curriculum to attract more students to family medicine and primary care specialties.
 LECOM’s Primary Care Scholars Pathway will condense four years of medical college into a highly structured, three-year curriculum focusing on skills needed to become a family doctor or primary care physician.